harmingcola/contract/_sources/contract_files.txt

 Fields
     * request
-        * The json text representing a HTTP request
         * method
             * HTTP method to be used for and responded to for requests
         * path
             * The path, from the root of the server, to send requests to and respond to requests on.
         * headers
             * Headers to be included in requests.
 These headers must be in included in requests for the test server to respond correctly.
+Any additional headers in the request will be ignored.
         * body
-        * The body to be sent with a request and sent with responses.
+            * The text body expected for a request and sent by the ContractClient.
 Any JSON in the body must have double quotes escaped.
+    * response
+        * status
+            * The http status to be returned with the response
+        * body
+            * The text body returned for a request and expected by the ContractClient